 True love is bliss.
-Except when your soulmate leaves the lights on in every room of the house and can’t properly pronounce “Massachusetts.”
+Well, except when your soulmate leaves the lights on in every room or can’t spell Massachusetts.
 Nevertheless, my fiancé and I are committed to sharing our lives together.
 We’re also committed to sharing finances.

 When do you need to start talking finances with your partner?